rochekollie/blog/posts/string_along_with_javascript_strings.md

 name.fromCharCode(74, 111, 104, 110); // TypeError: name.fromCharCode is not a function
 ```

-The code above will throw an error because the `String.fromCharCode()` static method is not a prototype method.
+The code above will throw an error because the `String.fromCharCode()` method is not a prototype method.
 It is a static method.
 If the concept of static methods is new to you,
-the easier way to think about static methods is to think of them as functions that are attached to the `String` object.
+the easier way to think about string static methods is
+to think of them as functions that are attached to the `String` object directly.
 You may have seen this before when working with the `Math` or `Array` objects.
 For example, the following code uses static methods on the `Math` and `Array` objects: